-1. Tax Compliance Policy Guideline - Set out the guidelines to ensure that PTT Group is complying with its tax filing obligations in a timely and accurate manner.
-Diligent professional care and judgment, including ensuring that all tax risks and tax compliance, are taken at an appropriate level and supported by documentation.
+- Tax Compliance - Sets out the guidelines to ensure that PTT Group is complying with its tax filing obligations in a timely and accurate manner.
+Diligent professional care and judgment, including ensuring that all tax risks and tax compliance, is taken at an appropriate level and supported by documentation.

-2. Tax Advisory and Planning Policy Guideline - Sets out the guidelines to ensure that new transactions / M&A and etc. are reviewed in a consistent manner to ensure that tax planning is aligned with business and commercial strategies and the tax risks are identified, assessed, reported and managed.
+- Tax Advisory and Planning - Sets out the guidelines to ensure that new transactions/M&A and etc. are reviewed in a consistent manner to ensure that tax planning is aligned with business and commercial strategies and the tax risks are identified, assessed, reported and managed.

-3. Transfer Pricing Policy Guideline - Sets out the guidelines to ensure that all related-party transactions are conducted at arm’s length and the transfer pricing documentation required to support the transfer pricing methods applied.
+- Transfer Pricing - Sets out the guidelines to ensure that all related-party transactions are conducted at arm’s length and the transfer pricing documentation required to support the transfer pricing methods applied.

-4. Tax Audit Policy Guideline - Sets out the guidelines to ensure that all tax audits and Tax Authority relationships are managed consistently to demonstrate PTT Group’s commitment to engage in an open, mutually respectful and professional manner to enable an efficient and collaborative hearing and resolution of PTT Group’s tax issues.
+- Tax Audit - Sets out the guidelines to ensure that all tax audits and Tax Authority relationships are managed consistently to demonstrate PTT Group’s commitment to engage in an open, mutually respectful and professional manner to enable an efficient and collaborative hearing and resolution of PTT Group’s tax issues.

-5. Tax Risk Management Policy Guideline - Sets out the guidelines to ensure that all personnel with tax responsibilities, or whose business activities may have a tax impact, have a consistent understanding of how tax risk is identified, assessed, reported and managed.
+- Tax Risk Management - Sets out the guidelines to ensure that all personnel with tax responsibilities, or whose business activities may have a tax impact, have a consistent understanding of how tax risk is identified, assessed, reported and managed.

-6. External Tax Advisor Policy Guideline - Sets out the guidelines on the engagement of an external tax advisor, only when required, to ensure that the external tax advice obtained is of a consistently high standard.
+- External Tax Advisor - Sets out the guidelines on the engagement of an external tax advisor, only when required, to ensure that the external tax advice obtained is of a consistently high standard.